SteeltoeOSS/Steeltoe/src/SteelToe.Security.Authentication.CloudFoundry/Readme.md

 This provider simplifies using CloudFoundry OAuth2 security services (e.g. [UAA Server](https://github.com/cloudfoundry/uaa) and/or [Pivotal Single Signon](https://docs.pivotal.io/p-identity/)) for Authentication and Authorization in an ASP.NET Core application.

 There are two providers to choose from in this package:
 * A provider that enables OAuth2 Single Signon with CloudFoundry Security services.
-Have a look at the SteelToe [CloudFoundrySingleSignon](https://github.com/SteelToeOSS/Samples/tree/dev/Security/src/CloudFoundrySingleSignon) for a sample app.
+Have a look at the Steeltoe [CloudFoundrySingleSignon](https://github.com/SteelToeOSS/Samples/tree/dev/Security/src/CloudFoundrySingleSignon) for a sample app.
 * A provider that enables using JWT tokens issued by CloudFoundry Security services for securing REST endpoints.
-Have a look at the SteelToe [CloudFoundryJwtAuthentication](https://github.com/SteelToeOSS/Samples/tree/dev/Security/src/CloudFoundryJwtAuthentication) for a sample app.
+Have a look at the Steeltoe [CloudFoundryJwtAuthentication](https://github.com/SteelToeOSS/Samples/tree/dev/Security/src/CloudFoundryJwtAuthentication) for a sample app.

 ## Package Name and Feeds

-`SteelToe.Security.Authentication.CloudFoundry`
+`Steeltoe.Security.Authentication.CloudFoundry`

 [Development feed (Less Stable)](https://www.myget.org/gallery/steeltoedev) - https://www.myget.org/gallery/steeltoedev